syncthing/docs/users/config.rst

     to use for WebAuthn (passkey) registration and authentication.
     If not set, this defaults to ``localhost``.

-    The RP ID is a domain name and must be the same as or a parent domain of the domain where the Syncthing GUI is hosted.
+    The RP ID is a domain name and must be the same as, or a parent domain of, the domain where the Syncthing GUI is hosted.
 The RP ID cannot be a raw IP address.

     When you register a new WebAuthn credential (passkey), it gets tied to this RP ID.